freeze-dolphin/Etoile/README.md

 [^1]: After enabling force mode, the program will disable prompts when overwriting `songlist` and background images
 [^2]: Some charts are packed without a specific chart constant but a sting like "Future 10", we cannot detect the proper constant from this since some charters may fill "Eternity 12" and so on into it...
-By enabling this option, the program will
+By enabling this option, the program will use 1.0 as chart constant for them

 ## Building